9 neighbourhoods·37 cafés·last updated April 2026

 Frazer's, CAWA, and 200 Degrees all roast on-site in the city centre; Division Street carries two of them plus Tamper's Kiwi-style café in a 19th-century silversmiths.

-The Sheffield roastery doing single origins from a Moor Market stall.
+Own-roast single origins, sold from a Moor Market stall.

 Ecclesall Road runs south with serious filter coffee at both ends: Pollards roasting and grinding to order, Drip Culture cycling guest beans.